 You can also attract birds to your home with a feeder and a (preferably heated) bird bath.
 “There are birds out there that will find [bird feeders], even in a city situation,” LeBaron says.
 Popular Science notes that budding urban birdwatchers can find different species anywhere, but for a more focused look, they should head to a local wildlife refuge or join groups, whether Audubon chapters or hyperlocal clubs that meet at city parks.

-North American birds’ nonbreeding months, typically early spring through late summer (though they vary by species), offer a reason to get outside and a chance to hone your recording skills.
+North American birds’ nonbreeding months, typically late summer through late winter (though they vary by species), offer a reason to get outside and a chance to hone your recording skills.
 Wagner encourages people to listen for birds’ subtler sounds this winter.
 “At this point in time, this connection with nature is super important and tangible, and can help you understand the larger world.
 But it can also just be a really nice sort of palate cleanser,” she said.

 Here are six birds whose calls you can hear in AMC’s region this winter:

 This small finch (pictured above) has a unique overlapping beak designed for eating conifer seeds.
 Also unique are the birds’ ten or eleven distinct types.
 “These birds are defined by their flight calls,” says Matthew Young, founder and president of the Finch Research Network.
 “That’s a ‘jip jip jip’ or a ‘kip kip kip’ or a…‘whit whit whit’ kind of thing that they do” while flying.
 Metallic and sharp, the calls have “a cadence, and it’s often given in a sequence,” Young adds.
 While red crossbills’ official winter range includes Massachusetts and parts of Vermont, New Hampshire, and Maine, “It’s really hard to predict where they are, because it depends where the cone crop is,” LeBaron says.
 And though typically found in wooded areas, red crossbills sometimes venture into suburban spots in search of food.